Scroll further down to see an extended project gallery.

 So far I have made around ten of these serving trays.
 The box is made from curly maple, and the bottom panel is zebrawood and generally features a stenciled letter in the center of the bottom panel.
 The box is continuous grain around the exterior with splined miter joints.
 The splines are wenge.
 The walls feature a spalted maple inlay wrapped around the exterior.

 I built this fancy box for my files and wrenches.
-Walnut walls, spalted maple book matched slats veneered on 3/4" ply.
+Walnut walls, with spalted maple book matched slats veneered on 3/4" ply.
 Interior is MDF base with 1/4" ply dividers.
 Shellac and lacquer finish.

 A set of three lidless boxes was designed using the customer's custom-designed and fabricated table legs from their new dining set.
 Each box has a unique CNC-carved inlay pattern filled with gray epoxy, and two padauk lines running around the perimeters.
 The boxes and bottom panels are made from solid zebrawood with a strong feather figure in the grain.